On the Convergence Theory of Pipeline Gradient-based Analog In-memory Training: Convergence Wall-clock Analysis

-The convergence rate alone does not indicate the total training time, as different algorithms require varying numbers of gradient updates.
-The bottleneck during a micro-batch process is the forward and backward computations, which depend on the number of micro-batches.
-Thus, we focus on the sample complexity of the algorithms, defined as the minimal gradient computation needed to achieve the desired error.
-Due to the existence of asymptotic error, we define the sample complexity of synchronous and asynchronous pipelines are the minimum micro-batch needed for achieving $\frac{1}{K}\sum_{k=0}^{K-1}\mbE\lB\|\nabla f(W_k)\|^2\rB \le \varepsilon + E$, where $E$ is the asymptotic error, i.e. $\sigma^2 S$ for vanilla model parallelism without pipeline/synchronous pipeline and $\sigma^2 S'$ for asynchronous pipeline, respectively.
-Noticing that the former requires $B$ micro-batches at each iteration while the latter requires $1$, and omitting the constant $\frac{1}{1-W_{\max}^2/\tau^2}$ or $\frac{1}{1-(1+u)W_{\max}^2/\tau^2}$, we have the following corollary. \begin{corollary}[Sample complexity] The sample complexities of model parallelism without pipeline and synchronous pipeline are $O\lp \sigma^2\varepsilon^{-2}\rp$, while that of the asynchronous pipeline is $O\lp \sigma^2\varepsilon^{-2}+\varepsilon^{-1}\rp$. \end{corollary} Corollary \ref{corollary:sample-complexity} claims that three model parallelisms share the same dominant term $O(\sigma^2\varepsilon^{-2})$ in the sample complexity, while asynchronous pipeline slows down by a factor and a non-dominant term $O(\varepsilon^{-1})$.
-Dividing the sample complexity by the computation density, we know the number of clock cycles they need to achieve the $\varepsilon$ accuracy. \begin{corollary}[Clock cycle complexity] The clock cycle complexities of vanilla model parallelism without pipeline, synchronous pipeline, and asynchronous pipeline are $O\lp M\sigma^2\varepsilon^{-2}\rp$, $O\lp (M+B-1)B^{-1}\sigma^2\varepsilon^{-2}\rp$, and $O\lp \sigma^2\varepsilon^{-2}+\varepsilon^{-1}\rp$, respectively. \end{corollary} The results are summarized in Table \ref{table:comparison}.
-By overlapping the computation among micro-batches, synchronous pipeline achieves $M$ times acceleration compared to its non-pipeline counterpart without any cost.
-Asynchronous pipeline overlaps more computation, achieving higher computation density with slight scarification of convergence rate.
-When the mini-batch is split into sufficient micro-batch so that $B \gg M$, the bubble time can be omitted, and synchronous pipeline achieves the best clock cycle complexity.
-However, when the number of mico-batch is small, the asynchronous pipeline is able to achieve better acceleration.
+Sample complexity measures the computational cost required to achieve the desired accuracy, whereas in model parallelism, the computation of different stages overlaps.
+Therefore, we are also interested in the wall-clock time it takes.
+In this section, we first study the sample complexity, defined as the minimum number of gradient computations required to achieve the desired error $\varepsilon$.
+Due to asymptotic error, we define the \textit{sample complexity} in analog training as the minimum micro-batch needed for achieving $E_K \le \varepsilon + E$, where $E$ is the asymptotic error, i.e. $\sigma^2 S$ for {\AnalogSGD}/{\AnalogSGDSP} and $\sigma^2 S'$ for {\AnalogSGDAP}, respectively.
+Noticing that the former requires $B$ micro-batches at each iteration while the latter requires $1$, we have the following conclusion. \begin{corollary}[Sample complexity] The sample complexities of {\AnalogSGD} or {\AnalogSGDSP} are $\ccalO\lp \sigma^2\varepsilon^{-2}\rp$, while that of the {\AnalogSGDAP} is $\ccalO\lp\sigma^2\varepsilon^{-2}+\varepsilon^{-1}\rp$. \end{corollary} This shows that three model parallelisms share the same dominant term $\ccalO(\sigma^2\varepsilon^{-2})$ in the sample complexity, while {\AnalogSGDAP} shows down by a non-dominant term $\ccalO(\varepsilon^{-1})$.
+Since the computation is overlapped, the computation density is also needed to determine the number of clock cycles required to achieve $\varepsilon$ accuracy.